uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 `0 1 2 3 5 7 2 4 2`

 To see just how much compression we achieved, let’s take a look at the binary behind the characters.
-We'll assume that the characters are coded in 8 bits each (this is typical), based on UTF-8 coding (which is the same as ASCII for English characters).
+We'll assume that the characters are coded in 8 bits each (this is typical), based on UTF-8 coding (which is the same as ASCII for these characters).
 In binary, originally our message looked like this:

 ```